 “ Got my S.A.G. card in ‘66, agent thought the sky was the limit.
 But we had all the other crap back then, Vietnam, women’s lib, Watt’s riots, suddenly nobody gave a crap about a talking primate.
 Not to bitch too much, I worked now and then, a few guest shots on Lancelot Link, did a commercial for Benson and Hedges, had a pilot in production, never went anywhere.
 Victim of timing.”

 “Now look at me.
 All the old guard is long gone.
-I can hardly scrape together enough pulses that register nowadays to get a decent game of single deck pinochle.
+I can hardly scrape together enough pulses that register nowadays to get a decent game of pinochle.
 Too much whiskey, too much cholesterol, the old ape pack is just about history.
 Nobody left,” he said quietly and wistfully.

 I read somewhere that he had passed last month and admit I felt a pang of sadness and regret.
 I just don’t think we will see his kind again.
-The last of the great hollywood chimps.
+The last of the great Hollywood chimps.

 © robert sommers 2012